brainstormforce/header-footer-elementor/README.md

 **Ready-to-use complete website templates** - Astra offers free ready-made website demos built with Elementor.
 You can choose any of the [Elementor Templates](https://wpastra.com/elementor-templates-free-downloads/ "Elementor Templates"), tweak them as you want and go live in minutes!

 ### SUPPORTED & ACTIVELY DEVELOPED ###
 Need help with something?
 Have an issue to report?
 Visit [Plugin’s Forum](https://wordpress.org/plugins/header-footer-elementor/ "Plugin’s Forum").
-[Get in touch](https://github.com/Nikschavan/header-footer-elementor "Header Footer elementor on GitHub"). with us on GitHub.
+[Get in touch](https://github.com/Nikschavan/header-footer-elementor "Header Footer elementor on GitHub") with us on GitHub.

 Made with love at [Brainstorm Force](https://www.brainstormforce.com/?utm_source=wp-repo&utm_campaign=header-footer-elementor&utm_medium=description "Brainstorm Force")!